Gabe Nabers: Professional career

 Nabers was signed by the Los Angeles Chargers as an undrafted free agent on April 25, 2020.
 He was waived on September 5, 2020, and signed to the practice squad the next day.
 The Chargers elevated Nabers to their active roster on September 12, 2020, and he made his NFL debut the next day against the Cincinnati Bengals.
 He reverted to the practice squad on September 14.
 He was promoted to the active roster on September 17.
 Nabers rushed for four yards on his first career carry and caught a five-yard pass from Justin Herbert for his first career reception in a 38–31 loss to the Tampa Bay Buccaneers on October 4, 2020.
 In Week 8, against the Denver Broncos, he scored his first professional touchdown on a two-yard pass in the 31–30 loss.

 On August 30, 2022, Nabers was waived by the Chargers.

+Personal life

+Nabers' nephew, Malik, played college football at LSU from 2021 to 2023 and was drafted by the New York Giants in the first round of the 2024 NFL draft.